-Whats the configuration?
-In your home, if your house wiring is not balanced, that’s to say the phase and neutral wires are not put together, this creates high magnetic fields.
+What’s the configuration?
+In your home, if your house wiring is not balanced, that’s to say the phase and neutral wires are not run together, this creates high magnetic fields.
 Similarly with powerlines, if the current on one side of the line cables is very different to the current on the other, this leads to much higher electric and magnetic fields than if both sides carried equal currents.

 How Can I Know The EMFs Being Emitted From A Power Line?

 The only way to know for sure what EMFs are being emitted by a powerline is to measure with an EMF meter.
 Your power company may be willing to do this testing for you.
 Then again your request my fall on deaf ears.
-In which case you can quite easily test your exposure by purchasing an EMF or gauss meter.
+In which case you can quite easily test your exposure by purchasing an EMF meter.

 Measure the EMFs indoors and outdoors.
 Take measurements at different times of the day.
 Measure where you sit, and where children play.